 Unemployment and the resulting poverty create additional social costs that put pressure on public resources.
-Children who live through deep poverty (incomes below 50% of the federal poverty level) are exposed to less varied vocabulary and language, have higher truancy and dropout rates, lower earnings as adults, and increased use of public benefits.114 In other words, the harm of denying families the opportunity to work reverberate through each generation, leading to entrenched poverty and further public costs.
+Children who live through deep poverty (incomes below 50% of the federal poverty level) experience less vocabulary, higher truancy, higher dropout rates, lower earnings as adults and increased use of public benefits.
+In other words, the harm of denying families the opportunity to work reverberate through each generation, leading to entrenched poverty and further public costs.